zarf-dev/proposals/0026-enhanced-state-management/README.md

 )
 ```

-This solves the enum-pairing problem the same way `Events` does - `Phase` and `Outcome` vary independently instead of multiplying - but it was rejected in favor of `Events` for two reasons.
-First, two independently-set fields can drift from each other the same way a single status field could go stale; `Events` is a single append-only list, so there's nothing for two separate writers to disagree about.
-Second, a pair of scalars still can't carry history or timestamps - `Events` answers "what was the last Deploy vs. the last Remove, and when" directly, and `Phase`/`Outcome` can't represent that without becoming a list of pairs.
+This solves the enum-pairing problem the same way `Events` does - `Phase` and `Outcome` vary independently instead of multiplying - but it was rejected in favor of `Events` because a pair of scalars cannot retain operation history or timestamps. `Events` answers "what was the last Deploy vs. the last Remove, and when" directly.

 `Phase`/`Outcome` would offer one capability `Events` doesn't: a persistent "health" value that changes independently of any operation in progress - useful for a system that reconciles continuously, which this proposal explicitly says Zarf isn't becoming (see [Non-Goals](#non-goals)).
 If that changes, this tradeoff should be revisited.